FergusonAJ/universal_avida_tests/README.md

 To use your new derived class, simply create an instance (either passing a filename/istream to the constructor or to a call to `Load()`) and call the `Process()` method.
 To then view the number of successful and failed test cases, simply call the `PrintResults()` method.

+*Note*: the C++ interpreter depends on Empirical (https://github.com/devosoft/Empirical/).
+In the future, this may be included as a submodule, but for now it must be added manually.
+It is recommended to build your Makefile off of an existing Empirical Makefile [(example)](https://github.com/devosoft/Empirical/blob/master/examples/base/Makefile).

 Here's an example derived class + method for `LOAD_GENOME`:
 ```